Frank Taveras: New York Mets

 Eleven games into the 1979 season, Taveras was traded to the New York Mets for Tim Foli and minor leaguer Greg Field on April 19.
 During his first season with the Mets, he hit his only career home run that actually went over the wall against Mike LaCoss.
 Coincidentally, it too was in Cincinnati.
-Taveras managed to play in 164 regular season games that year.
+Taveras managed to play in 164 regular season games that year, as the Mets had played nine games when Taveras arrived in New York, two fewer than Pittsburgh had, and Taveras played in every game that year for each team he represented while he was on the roster.

 Montreal Expos

 The Mets traded Taveras to the Montreal Expos for pitcher Steve Ratzer prior to the start of the 1982 season.
 With Montreal, Taveras made his Major League debut as a second baseman.
 He was released on August 13 after compiling only a .161 batting average in 48 games.